Interim Sexual Misconduct Policy and Procedures

 - A copy of this Policy, including the procedure;

-- A description of the alleged sexual misconduct and, if known, the identities of the parties involved, and the date and location of the alleged incident(s);
+The identities of the parties involved, and, if known, the date, time and location of the alleged incident(s);

 - A statement that the respondent is presumed not responsible for the alleged conduct, and that a determination regarding responsibility will be made at the conclusion of the grievance process;

-- Notification to the parties that they may be accompanied to any meeting or interview by an advisor of their choice who may be, but who is not required to be, an attorney;
+- Notification to the parties that they may consult with and be accompanied to any meeting or interview by an advisor of their choice who may be, but who is not required to be, an attorney;

 - Notification to the parties that they must be accompanied by an advisor to any hearing process and if they do not have an advisor, the College will assign them at no cost an advisor chosen by the College, who may or may not be an attorney;